 Trading: You may trade Items (but not other cards) with other players.
 You may only trade Items from the table - not from your hand.
 You may trade at any time except when you're in combat - in fact, the best time to trade is when it's not your turn.
 Any Item you receive in a trade must go into play; you can't sell it until it's your turn.

-You may also give Items away without a trade, to bribe other players - "I'll give you my Flaming Armor if you won't help Bob fight that dragon!"
+You may also give Items away without a trade, to bribe other players - "I'll give you Excalibur if you won't help Jill fight Loki!"

 You may show your hand to others.
 Like we could stop you.